What is an undergraduate degree?

 Types of qualifications

-University is the place where you’ll learn about so much more than just your subject.
-It’s a big decision that you’ll need to research, and we’re here to help you decide whether undergraduate study is the right choice for you.
+University is a place where you’ll learn about so much more than just your subject.
+It’s a big decision that you’ll need to research, and we’re here to help you decide which mode of undergraduate study is the right choice for you.

-The number of options might look confusing, but they needn't be.
+The number of options might seem confusing, but they don't need to be.
 We offer a wide variety of undergraduate courses and various routes into higher education.

 Bachelors degree